pretix/pretix-docs/docs/guides/widget.md

 By default, the widget will display all dates in the event series.
 If you only want to display a selection of dates in the widget, you can [filter them by metadata attribute](widget.md#filtering-dates-by-metadata-attribute).
 If you only want to [display a single date](widget.md#using-the-widget-for-a-single-date) in the widget, use the date ID.
-If you want to display a large number of dates in the widget, or if the events change frequently, use metadata attributes instead.

-You can use the `list-type` attribute to define if your events will be displayed in a monthly calendar view, a weekly calendar view, or a list view.
+You can use the `list-type` attribute to define if the widget will display dates in a monthly calendar view, a weekly calendar view, or a list view.
 If you do not include this attribute, it will default to the setting you chose under :navpath:Your organizer → :fa3-wrench: Settings → General:.

 ```